top of page

 June 2026

-Professional Conservators of Ireland | Tear Mending Workshop | Belfast Edition | June 2026 | Dates to be confirmed
+Professional Conservators of Ireland | Tear Mending Workshop | Belfast Edition | 11-12 June 2026 | SAVE the DATE

 This focused programme offers in-depth training on tear repair techniques for canvas and textiles, with particular attention to material compatibility, sutures, adhesives, reweaving, and treatment testing.
 Participants will gain both theoretical understanding and practical experience, enabling them to approach tear repair with confidence and precision.